-“I wish I had known that” is a sentence I think I’ve said thousands of times.
+“I wish I had known that” is something I think I’ve probably said thousands of times.

-Being a carer to my mum (see my other blog about my dislike for the word carer) has brought with it so many challenges, and I often felt like I was the first person facing them (Spoiler alert – I wasn’t).
+Being a carer to my mum and my reasoning on why I dislike for the word carer has brought with it so many challenges, and I often felt like I was the first person facing them.

 But the isolation, that so many people feel going through similar situations, is real.